zora-wuw/features/README.md

 Outputs:
 * CSV files

-### f0008: Check the record number of collection and send message to Slack
+### f0008: Monitor NIFI
-Send a message to Slack only if the number of record is reduced or the same compared with the last run
+Send a message to Slack only if the record number of collection is reduced or the same compared with the last run

 Inputs:
 * IP : MongoDB server IP